xpipe-io/xpipe/README.md

 ### Next level remote data workflows for everyone

-X-Pipe is a tool in an early alpha for working with remote connections and their data.
+X-Pipe is a connection manager, remote file explorer, and more in an early alpha.
-The focus lies on providing:
-- An easy remote connection setup and workflow
-- Organization of all your connections in one place
-- The ability to automatically launch your remote connections
-- Data intermediation capabilities to be able to work with and transfer more than just bytes and text

-The core idea is to utilize and integrate well with other popular tools and workflows, focusing on augmenting them rather than replacing them.
+The core approach is to utilize and integrate well with other tools and workflows, focusing on augmenting them rather than replacing them.
 X-Pipe is built around existing tools and tries to outsource tasks to them, such that you can always use your favorite tools to work with X-Pipe, e.g. text/code editors, terminals, shells, command-line tools and more.
-The X-Pipe platform is open source and designed to be extensible, allowing anyone to implement custom functionality through custom extensions with the help of an exhaustive API.
+The X-Pipe platform is open source and designed to be extensible, allowing anyone to implement custom functionality through custom extensions.

-## Connection Explorer

-The connection explorer allows you to connect to, manage, and interact with all kinds of remote systems.
-It comes with the following main features:

-#### Flexible Connector
+### Flexible Connector

 - Can connect to standard servers, database servers, and more
 - Supports established protocols (e.g. SSH and more) plus any custom connection methods that work through the command-line
 - Is able to integrate any kind of proxies into the connection process, even ones with different protocols

-#### Instant launch for remote shells and commands
+### Instant launch for remote shells and commands

 - Automatically login into a shell in your favourite terminal with one click (no need to fill password prompts, etc.)
 - Works for all kinds of shells.
 This includes command shells (e.g. bash, PowerShell, cmd, etc.) and database shells (e.g. PSQL Shell)